AdobeDocs/experience-manager-65.es-ES/help/forms/using/install-configure-document-services.md

 1. Vaya a `[crx-repository]/bedrock/svcnative/HtmlToPdfSvc/bin/`.

-1. Ejecute el siguiente comando para enumerar todas las bibliotecas que PhantomJS requiere para la conversión de HTML a PDF.
+1. Run the following command to list all libraries that PhantomJS requires for HTML to PDF conversion.

    `ldd phantomjs`